-Moreno Valley, the second-largest city in Riverside County by population is known for its commitment to manufacturing.
-The city has been a center of manufacturing since General Motors opened its first plant there.
+Moreno Valley, the second-largest city in Riverside County by population, is known for its commitment to manufacturing.
+The city has been a manufacturing center since General Motors opened its first plant there.
 Moreno Valley is home to many companies committed to providing high-quality products throughout the United States and beyond.

 The city’s location between Los Angeles and San Bernardino makes it an ideal place for companies that need to transport their goods from one place to another quickly and easily.
 The city also has access to many transportation options, including Amtrak trains, Greyhound busses, and buses from Caltrans (California Department of Transportation).

 Other Improvements Being Made in the Moreno Valley

 Amazon Donates $100K for Higher Education to Moreno Valley.

 The City of Moreno Valley obtained a $100,000 donation from Amazon for the City Mayor’s MoVaLEARNS program.
 This generous donation will fund the MoVaLEARNS program for an entire year through the Moreno Valley Community Foundation.

 $300M Worth of Vehicles to Be Produced in Moreno Valley